-As you approach your last year of study, the next buzzword you’ll hear in the canteen or in the classroom is “campus interview.”
+As you approach your last year of study, the next buzzword you’ll hear in the canteen or the classroom is “campus placement.”
 This mania that has engulfed your friends and classmates gives you the shivers.

-But consider this: obtaining a job through university recruitment would undoubtedly boost one’s self-confidence and sense of accomplishment.
-Furthermore, college recruitment only entail competition from your classmates when finding a job is quite likely.
+But consider this: Obtaining a job through university recruitment would undoubtedly boost one’s self-confidence and sense of accomplishment.
+Furthermore, college recruitment only entails competition from your classmates when finding a job is quite likely.

-However, if you must go it alone, you will face tough competition from other experienced people as well as your peers, making your selection process uncertain.
+However, if you must go it alone, you will face tough competition from other experienced people and peers, uncertain your selection process.